 There is the opportunity and desire to develop this area to create a sense of arrival to the Gardens and to provide additional amenities to encourage people to spend time here, while retaining the open area for picnics and play.
-The Concept Plan proposes a new path and seating area, replacement of the silver birch trees with a fruit and nut grove, and that the entrance sign be relocated to the corner of Tanner Street/Puffett Road.
+The Concept Plan proposes a new path and seating area, and that the entrance sign be relocated to the corner of Tanner Street/Puffett Road.